openedx/edx-documentation/en_us/shared/course_features/teams/teams_learner_experience.rst

 When learners find a team that they want to join, they select **Join Team** and are immediately added to the team membership.

 .. note:: Learners can belong to only one team.
-If a learner already belongs to a team, the **Join Team** button is not available.
+If a learner already belongs to a team, the **Join Team** button is not available when they view other teams.
+To join a new team, learners must first leave their existing team.

 Learners can create their own teams if they cannot find a team they want to join.
 Under the list of existing teams in a topic, learners select **create a